luigicaputi/luigicaputi.github.io/_pages/about.md

 <a href="http://www.avcr.cz/cs/"> Czech Academy of Sciences</a> in Prague.

-I have completed my Ph.D. in Mathematics at the <a href="http://www.uni-regensburg.de/index.html.en"> University of Regensburg</a>, under the supervision of
+I have completed my Ph.D. in Mathematics at the <a href="https://www.uni-regensburg.de/"> University of Regensburg</a>, under the supervision of
-<a href="https://bunke.app.uni-regensburg.de/"> Prof. Dr. Ulrich Bunke</a> and
+<a href="https://bunke.app.uni-regensburg.de/"> Ulrich Bunke</a> and
-<a href="https://loeh.app.uni-regensburg.de/index.html"> Prof. Dr. Clara L&ouml;h</a> with a thesis on <a href="https://epub.uni-regensburg.de/40219/"> Hochschild and cyclic homology for bornological coarse spaces</a>.
+<a href="https://loeh.app.uni-regensburg.de/index.html"> Clara L&ouml;h</a> with a thesis on <a href="https://epub.uni-regensburg.de/40219/"> Hochschild and cyclic homology for bornological coarse spaces</a>.
 I was supported by the research grants GRK 1692: Curvature, Cycles, and Cohomology, and
 	the <a href="https://sfb-higher-invariants.app.uni-regensburg.de/index.php?title=Main_Page">
 	DFG SFB 1085 &#8220;Higher Invariants&#8221;</a>.